eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 // Step 4
 val (updatedDeferredCtx, outcome) =
-    DeferredIssuer.queryForDeferredCredential(deferredCtx).getOrThrough()
+    DeferredIssuer.queryForDeferredCredential(deferredCtx).getOrThrow()
 ```
 #### Serializing `DeferredIssuanceContext`

-How waller/caller stores and loads the `DeferredIssuanceContext` is out of scope
-of the library.
+How waller/caller stores and loads the `DeferredIssuanceContext` is out of scope of the library.

-There is though an [indicative implementation](src/test/kotlin/eu/europa/ec/eudi/openid4vci/examples/DeferredIssuerExtensions.kt)
-that serializes the context as a JSON object.

 ### Notify Credential Issuer